 Collins Ward is a Partner at Lee Equity Partners.
 Prior to joining Lee Equity, Mr. Ward was a Senior Associate Consultant in the Private Equity Practice and the Strategic Consulting Practice of Bain & Company.
 Mr. Ward received a B.S. in Mechanical Engineering with a minor in Economics from Massachusetts Institute of Technology, and upon graduating participated in the U.S. Fulbright program as a German Scholar in Engineering.
 Mr. Ward graduated with high distinction from the Harvard Business School, where he was a Baker Scholar.

 Daniel J. Rodriguez is a Principal at Lee Equity Partners.
 Prior to joining Lee Equity, Mr. Rodriguez was an Analyst in the Financial Institutions Group at Morgan Stanley.
-Mr. Rodriguez serves on the board of directors of The Edelman Financial Group and Skopos Financial Group.
+Mr. Rodriguez serves on the board of directors of The Edelman Financial Group, WealthTrust, Skopos Financial Group and Atria Wealth Solutions.
 He earned a B.A. in Economics and Spanish with a minor in Managerial Studies at Vanderbilt University, with summa cum laude honors.

 Lucy Chen is a Vice President at Lee Equity Partners.
 Prior to joining Lee Equity, Ms. Chen was an Associate at Bain Capital and an Analyst at Lazard.
 Ms. Chen received an M.B.A. from Harvard Business School and an A.B. from Harvard College.

 Eric Hsu is a Vice President at Lee Equity Partners.
 Prior to joining Lee Equity, Mr. Hsu was an Associate Consultant at Bain & Company.
 Eric received a Bachelor of Arts from Dartmouth College.